 Justice Kelly’s dissent argues that no one ever “described what care we should expect from the reasonably qualified family practitioner in the circumstances revealed by the facts of this case.” ¶262.
 The proper standard of medical care and the failure to meet the standard are separate inquiries, and the proffered expert has to prove that he has the qualifications to address each topic. ¶265 Kelly asserts that Dr. Wener never identified a standard of care.
 What he described is what he would have done in the same circumstances, in other words “WWWD.”
 He did not say what a reasonably qualified family practitioner ought to have done for the Seiferts. ¶281.
 Furthermore, Dr. Wener is an OB/GYN with sterling professional credentials.
 Dr. Balink is a family practitioner.
 Wener allegedly did not identify a standard of care for a family practitioner. ¶285.
 (Note Abrahamson disputes this point. ¶¶42-49.)

-In sum, seven justices agree that an expert opinion based on person experience may be admitted under Daubert.
+In sum, seven justices agree that an expert opinion based on personal experience may be admitted under Daubert.
 Four justices agree with the essential points in Justice Abrahamson’s opinion.
 Justice Ziegler does not explicitly disagree with the essential points in Justice Abrahamson’s opinion.
 Stay tuned for a future post on what this decision may mean for criminal litigation.

 For additional discussion, see Mike Tobin’s guest post here.